csy99/564Fall/concepts.md

 - cons: complex; require more memory

 key value store:
-- pros: more concurrency control; light weight; better for scalability performance; faster for recovery; (data model is not hierachical);
+- pros: more concurrency control; light weight; better for scalability and performance; faster for recovery; (data model is not hierachical);
-- cons: does not support sql; not great for
+- cons: does not support sql; not great for tx and physical data independence

 ## Transaction Management
 ### ACID